Jacob Birnbaum: Career

 The 1960s saw the rise of student protest movements.
 The Student Nonviolent Coordinating Committee, the inspiration for SSSJ, eventually shed its non-violent image, and other groups arose based on civil disobedience.
 Recognizing the potential hazard of courting donors who wanted to avoid student activism, Birnbaum together with Irving Greenberg and Mel Stein created the non-profit Center for Soviet Jewry in 1965 in the hope that it would have more appeal donors.

 Birnbaum sacrificed much for SSSJ, leading an ascetic life, even going as far as washing his clothes in the bathtub to save money by avoiding the laundry.

 Birnbaum's efforts to raise general awareness of the plight of Soviet Jewry beyond the Jewish community lasted for years.
 A major goal was accomplished when on 6 December 1987—a day before a summit meeting before Ronald Reagan and Mikhail Gorbachev—the National Coalition Supporting Soviet Jewry (NCSJ) held a gathering of 250,000 people, including statements from human rights leaders, American presidential candidates, Morris B. Abram (NCSJ president), and a message from President Ronald Reagan.
 Birnbaum was given negligible attention at the event, something that embittered him for the rest of his life.

 Former Soviet refusenik and Israeli politician Natan Sharansky said "Jacob was the first to start the struggle.
 This brought hundreds of thousands of Jews out to join him in the great struggle for Soviet Jewry, which made modern Exodus real."
 The movement started by Birnbaum eventually led to liberalization of Soviet emigration policies, resulting in the eventual emigration of over 1.5 million Soviet Jews.

 Personal life

 Yaakov Birnbaum was married to the former Freda Beatrice Bluestone, who survived him.

 Birnbaum donated his papers representing the Student Struggle for Soviet Jewry to Yeshiva University in 1993.

-Legacy
+Honors and Legacy

+For the occasion of his 80th birthday, December 10, 2006 (Human Rights Day), the U.S. House of Representatives passed HR137 in 2007 "Honoring the life and six decades of public service of Jacob Birnbaum and especially his commitment to freeing Soviet Jews from religious, cultural, and communal extinction."